-- It is recommended that you design your background image such that it looks good if the bottom 24 points are hidden.
-This is because: - Finder does not allow the disk image to control whether the window's path bar is shown, and the bar consumes space that would otherwise be available for the window's content.
-DropDMG sets the window size such that, if the user has the path bar turned off, the Finder will show the full background image; if the bar is turned on, the Finder will show all but the bottom 23 points. - DropDMG sizes the window based on the metrics for macOS 10.14 and later.
-On earlier versions of macOS, Finder will not show the bottom 1 point without scrolling. - It is recommended that you design your background image such that it looks good if the rightmost 1 point is hidden.
+- It is recommended that you design your background image such that it looks good if the bottom 59 points are hidden.
+This is because: - On macOS 11.0, the window's title bar takes up 7 more points than on previous macOS versions, and this intrudes into the space available for the background image. - Finder does not allow the disk image to control whether the window's path bar is shown, and the bar consumes space that would otherwise be available for the window's content.
+DropDMG sets the window size such that, if the user has the path bar turned off, the Finder will show the full background image; if the bar is turned on, the Finder will show all but the bottom 23 points. - On macOS 11.0, a total of 52 vertical points may be consumed if the user shows the tab bar, path bar, and status bar.
+Also, the bottom corners of the image may be hidden due to the window corners being rounded. - DropDMG sizes the window based on the metrics for macOS 10.14 and later.
+On earlier versions of macOS, Finder will not show the bottom 1 point without scrolling.

+- It is recommended that you design your background image such that it looks good if the rightmost 1 point is hidden.
 This is because DropDMG sizes the mounted disk image window to exactly fit the dimensions of the background image.
 On macOS 10.7, you will see every pixel of the image. macOS 10.8 through 10.10 draw a 1-point vertical line at the left edge of the window, thus shifting the image to the right, so that the rightmost column is scrolled out of view.
 Because different versions of the OS display background images in different ways, it is impossible to choose a window size that always looks optimal.
-DropDMG decides that it is better to hide a column of pixels that most people won't notice missing than to show an extra column of white pixels that stand out as looking wrong.

-• macOS imposes a minimum window width, so choose a background image that's at least 437 points wide in order to avoid a white bar on the right side of the window.
+DropDMG decides that it is better to hide a column of pixels that most people won't notice missing than to show an extra column of white pixels that stand out as looking wrong. - macOS imposes a minimum window width, so choose a background image that's at least 437 points wide in order to avoid a white bar on the right side of the window. - When a background image is specified, Finder does not change the color of the filenames for Dark Mode.
+The text is always displayed in black, like in Light Mode.
+So you do not have to worry about designing a single background picture that is readable in both modes.